assafdori/mac-env/README.md

 # Mac Terminal Setup 🪄

-As of February 2024 this setup is my personal preference development environment configuration.
+As of April 2024, this setup is my personal preference development environment configuration.

 ### 1. Install Homebrew